Course Outline

 -

-Lecture: Discuss the traits of resilient employees, strategies for reframing challenges as opportunities, and techniques for managing stress.
+Lecture: Discuss traits of resilient employees in the public sector, techniques for reframing challenges as opportunities, and stress management strategies.

 -

-Discussion/Q&A: “What methods have you found helpful in adapting quickly to new situations?”
+Discussion/Q&A: "What strategies have you found helpful in adapting quickly to new situations in your government role?"

 -